pjhome/pjhome.github.io/schedule.md

 <p class="title">Saturday, July 20:&ensp;Ceremony & Reception</p>
 <p class="details">
-Our wedding is at about 8,000 ft. elevation at Lakeview Lodge, which is part of Heavenly Mountain Resort (in the winter, it serves hungry skiers).
+Our wedding is at about 8,000 ft. elevation at Lakeview Lodge, which is part of Heavenly Mountain Resort.
 After riding up the Aerial Tram with fellow guests, you'll reach the lodge.
 The ceremony is outdoors on a concrete patio.
-There will be a cocktail hour followed by buffet dinner inside the lodge, and then we'll return outside to the heated deck for dancing.</p>
+There will be a cocktail hour on the deck followed by a buffet dinner inside the lodge, and then we'll return to the heated deck for dancing.</p>
 <br>
 <p class="datetime">
 <b>Where:</b> Heavenly Mountain Resort, Lakeview Lodge<br>